 Jobs and Opportunity Initiative RFP

 J-PAL’s Jobs and Opportunity Initiative (JOI) funds randomized evaluations of strategies to address pressing labor markets challenges.
-JOI is now calling for proposals from J-PAL affiliates, J-PAL postdocs, and JOI invited researchers for full research projects, pilot studies, travel/proposal development grants, and policy outreach support grants.
+JOI has two regular funding cycles per year.
+J-PAL affiliates, J-PAL postdocs, and JOI invited researchers are eligible to apply for full research projects, pilot studies, travel/proposal development grants, and policy outreach support grants.
 PhD students, with support from an advisor who is a J-PAL affiliate or JOI-invited researcher, are also eligible to apply.

 This initiative will provide competitive funding to generate policy-relevant rigorous research that addresses pressing labor market challenges.
 The Jobs and Opportunity Initiative will focus on evaluating the impact of programs related to: